ganeshbkrp/ganeshbkrp/README.md

 # Hi there, I'm Ganesh Boggarapu 👋

-🔥 Upcoming DevOps Engineer | Linux & Container Enthusiast
+🔥 Upcoming DevOps Engineer |

 ---

 ## About Me

 I'm on a mission to become a proficient DevOps Engineer by the end of this year.
-With a strong foundation in Linux administration, Python programming, and container technologies, I am continuously learning and practicing to master the skills required to excel in my career path.
+With a strong foundation in Linux administration and container technologies, I am continuously learning and practicing to master the skills required to excel in my career path.

 - 🌍 Based in Bengaluru, India
 - 💼 Currently with Tech Mahindra